U.S. News Rankings

 The University of Southern California’s central campus, referred to as the University Park campus, is located in Los Angeles’s Downtown Arts and Education Corridor.
 USC has other campuses in L.A. in addition to sites around Southern California and in Sacramento, Calif., and Washington.
-Students can participate in the more than 600 on-campus organizations, ranging from religious groups to club sports.
+Students can participate in the more than 700 on-campus organizations, ranging from religious groups to club sports.
 USC students are not required to live on campus, but the university offers housing in its 40 or so residence halls and apartment buildings.
-A thriving Greek life comprises more than 60 chapters representing about 4,000 students.
-The USC Trojans compete in the Pac-12 Conference and are known for their legendary football program, which has won more Rose Bowls than any other college team.
+A thriving Greek life comprises more than 60 chapters representing more than 3,500 students.
+The USC Trojans compete in the Pac-12 Conference and are known for their legendary football program.

 |School mission and unique qualities (as provided by the school):|

 Located in the heart of Los Angeles, a global center for arts, technology and international trade, the University of Southern California is a world-renowned private research institution enrolling more international students than any other U.S. university and operating an integrated academic medical center that serves more than a million patients each year.

 When applying to University of Southern California, it's important to note the application deadline is January 10.
 Scores for either the ACT or SAT test are due February 15.
 The application fee at University of Southern California is $80.
 It is most selective, with an acceptance rate of 19.9 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.